 I sometimes ask clients to move and stretch in sessions rather than laying passively.
 When you move, you get to find precisely the places that need to open the most and you can fine tune the level of intensity.

-While I do offer full body sessions, I believe that custom tailored treatments that focus on strategically relevant anatomical regions are more effective at changing structural issues and pain patterns than generalized full body treatments.
+While I do offer full body sessions, I believe that custom tailored treatments that focus on strategically relevant anatomical regions are more effective at changing structural issues and tension patterns than generalized full body treatments.

 The feet have clear advantages over the hands in terms of strength and leverage, but they are also surprisingly sensitive.
-I am able to provide a wide range of pressure depending on your body type, the region on which we are working, and your personal level of sensitivity.
+I am able to provide a wide range of pressure depending on body type, the region on which we are working, and each client’s personal level of sensitivity.
 I can also adjust the specificity of the pressure by using the ball of my foot, the arch of my foot or my heel, depending on what is needed.
 Also, I still use my hands for neckwork, backwork and other detail work as needed.

 The phrase I use to describe good bodywork is “productive intensity.”
 Good bodywork should not cause you to wince, hold your breath or flinch constantly.
 You should be able to say “yes” to the sensations that are happening.
 Pain is often caused by using too sharp of a tool, like an elbow or moving faster than the tissues are able to release.